 At Oakdale Veterinary Group we have spent decades educating people about the benefits of dog vaccinations.
 This includes what vaccines are necessary and how they should be scheduled.
 Over the years we have been asked every question possible about dog vaccinations and we have compiled some of the most frequently asked ones for you here.
 This is only meant to be a general introduction to dog vaccinations.
 At your dog's next veterinary appointment, we will be happy to help you understand the vaccination recommendations for your dog.

 What Are Dog Vaccines And Why Are They Important?

 Vaccines help prepare a dog's immune system to defend itself from any invasion of disease-causing organisms.
 Vaccines contain antigens, which mimic disease-causing organisms in a dog's immune system, but don't actually cause disease.
 The purpose of puppy vaccines and dog vaccines is to mildly stimulate the immune system by having it recognize the antigens present.
-This way, if a dog becomes exposed to the real disease, it's immune system will recognize it, and therefore be prepared to fight it off, or at the least reduce its effects.
+This way, if a dog becomes exposed to the real disease, his immune system will recognize it and, therefore, be prepared to fight it off, or at the least reduce its effects.